 Process is important to the work both functionally and intellectually.
 Each project brings the opportunity to seek answers to basic questions.
 How are decisions made that result in a good building?
 Whose voices are heard?
 How will this building uplift the next generation, whose voices cannot be heard?
 Especially in difficult economic times, how can this building offer the greatest value to our clients and to future users?

 Bolender Architects was established in 2012.
-Projects prior to 2012 are by Schade and Bolender Architects LLP, with Kiki Bolender as principal in charge.
+Projects from 1997 to 2012 are by Schade and Bolender Architects LLP, with Kiki Bolender as principal in charge.
 The firm is registered with the City of Philadelphia Office of Economic Opportunity as a Woman Business Enterprise.